Practical computational advantage from the quantum switch on a generalized family of promise problems: Solution using fixed-order circuits

 \section{Solution using fixed-order circuits}

 The CHPP can also be solved using fixed-order circuits.
-However, as discussed in previous related work, the solution using the quantum switch requires a fewer number of gate queries, which is referred to as \textit{query complexity advantage}.
+However, as we discuss next, the solution using the quantum switch requires a fewer number of gate queries than the best known fixed-order alternatives, which is referred to as \textit{query complexity advantage}.